-There are thirty-five known altars with the theonym ban-, not all of them unanimously accepted by scholars, and other six solely with a name that’s an epithet of Bandua in pieces found close by, suggesting they were dedicated to the same god, thus raising the number of votive inscriptions to forty-one.
-Additional three also contain known epithets, but were discovered further apart from other findings (Olivares Pedreño 2002: 165; but see Monteiro Teixeira 2014: 78 for different numbers).
+There are thirty-five known altars with the theonym ban-, not all of them unanimously accepted by scholars.
+There are six others solely with a name that’s an epithet of Bandua in pieces found close by, suggesting they were dedicated to the same god and thus raising the number of votive inscriptions to forty-one.
+An additional three also contain known epithets, but were discovered further apart from other findings (Olivares Pedreño 2002: 165; but see Monteiro Teixeira 2014: 78 for different numbers).
 Finally, a more recent piece was found in Arronches, in the Portuguese district of Portalegre, where a text records a sacrifice to Bandua and other deities, which brings to total number of votive inscriptions to forty-two (Encarnação et al. 2008: 99-100).

 As said, the theonym was written in various fashions, from Bandia, Band and Bandu to Bane, Bandue and Bandua.
 The area where the pieces were discovered is also vast, ranging from Galicia in the north all the way to the Alentejo down south, with two findings further east in the areas of Toledo and Zaragoza, which hints at an important supra-regional god, common to Lusitanians, Callaeci, Vettones, Celts and Celtiberians.
-And with a high number of inscriptions comes a long list of epithets, also with written variations: Apuluseaeco, Roudeaco, Roudaeco, Bolecco, Lansbricae, Picio, Oilienaico, Isibraiegui, to name some exemples.
+And with a high number of inscriptions comes a long list of epithets, also with spelling variations: Apuluseaeco, Roudeaco, Roudaeco, Bolecco, Lansbricae, Picio, Oilienaico, Isibraiegui, to name just some.

 Apart from the just over forty pieces, there’s also an altar that was found in Galicia, in Rairiz de Vega (Orense), where Bandua is mentioned together with a Roman deity, assuming the text is correctly read as deo vexillor(um) Martis socio Banduae – to the god of the flags of Mars, companion of Bandua (Olivares Pedreño 2002: 88; Blázquez Martínez 1998: 258).
 If genuine, it’s the sole finding where both gods are linked.
 However, another piece, a patera or dish found further south, in the Spanish province of Caceres, shows something very different: a seemingly feminine figure with a walled crown, holding a horn of plenty, and in a religious act, surrounded by four altars and what appears to be a tree, with the inscription Band(uae) Araugel(ensi).
 And it’s that figure, which resembles depictions of the Roman goddesses Fortuna and Tutela (Hoz Bravo & Fernández Palacios 2002: 46.2), that raises doubts not just on Bandua’s supposed military nature, but also the gender of the deity, if male or female, despite most of the inscriptions indicating the former (Blázquez Martínez 1998: 256-8).